On the Impact of Temporal Representations on Metaphor Detection: Experiments

 \subsection{Quantitative Results}

-Tables~\ref{im1},~\ref{im2}, and~\ref{im3} provide the overall quantitative performances and scores for each dataset.
-Combining the observations gathered from all the performed experiments, following conclusions can be drawn: \begin{enumerate} \item Word2vec architecture (HistWords - SGNS, CoHa and Wikipedia embeddings) works better than GloVe architecture for metaphor detection; \item HistWords - SGNS embeddings achieve better results than GloVe; \item HistWords - SGNS temporal embeddings perform better on the datasets with known temporal connotations (TroFi and VUA) compared to the a-temporal Wikipedia embeddings; \item MOH-X dataset is generally the one that achieves better results with the different types of word representations; \item Procrustes alignment (HistWords - SGNS) and CADE - Compass alignment methods (CoHa corpus) lead to similar performances and results.
-Although, while the latter performs better on the TroFi dataset (data extracted from Wall Street Journal corpus), the first one impacts slightly more the VUA dataset (data extracted from the British National Corpus). \end{enumerate}
+Tables~\ref{im1},~\ref{im2}, and~\ref{im3} provide the overall quantitative performances and scores for each dataset (the best results are highlighted in bold)\footnote{We only reported a few slices (the most representative ones) for some corpora listed in the tables, such as \textit{Lemma, English All} and \textit{English Fiction}, due to lack of space.}.
+Combining the observations gathered from all the performed experiments, the following conclusions can be drawn: \begin{enumerate} \item Word2vec architecture (HistWords - SGNS, CADE, and Wikipedia embeddings) works better than GloVe architecture for metaphor detection; \item HistWords - SGNS temporal embeddings perform better on the datasets with known temporal connotations (TroFi and VUA) compared to the atemporal Wikipedia embeddings; \item Results on MOH-X are generally good, but they do not show a clear pattern.
+VUA and TroFi do not show clear patterns either; \item Procrustes alignment (HistWords - SGNS) and CADE - Compass alignment methods (CoHa corpus) lead to similar performances and results.
+Although, while the latter performs better on the TroFi dataset (data extracted from Wall Street Journal corpus), the first one impacts slightly more than the VUA dataset (data extracted from the British National Corpus). \end{enumerate}